 Debbie’s latest book, The Organized Musician, helps independent artists around the world to get their act together and live their dream of a career in music.
 Well-received as the basis of her South by Southwest presentation “Time Management for Musicians,” The Organized Musician has become a workbook, touchstone, and traveling companion for artists throughout the U.S. and beyond.
 Her next book, Modern Music Patronage, will teach music fans how to give substantive support to the artists they love in the post-pandemic age of independent music.
 Debbie is also the author of books for peers including Newbie Pitfalls, Ethical Pitfalls for Professional Organizers, and “Let Me Show You the Basement”: A Guide to Staying Safe in Clients’ Homes (currently in post-pandemic revision).

-As an educator, Debbie has offered courses and trainings for her organizing and productivity-industry peers for over twenty years.
-She is the developer and instructor of “Fundamental Organizing and Productivity Principles,” a flagship course of the National Association of Productivity and Organizing Professionals, as well as other courses in the NAPO curriculum, and is a frequent conference presenter.
-Debbie is also honored to be a curator of the Austin Public Library’s Electric Lady Bird streaming music catalog, a member of the South By Southwest Music Conference Advisory Board, and a Professional Member of the National Academy of Recording Arts and Sciences.
+As an educator, Debbie has offered courses, workshops, and conference presentations for both client groups and peers for over twenty years.
+She is the developer and instructor of “Fundamental Organizing and Productivity Principles,” a flagship course of the National Association of Productivity and Organizing Professionals, as well as other courses in the NAPO curriculum.
+In 2021, Debbie joined the faculty of Austin Community College’s respected Music Business, Performance, and Technology department as the developer and instructor of “Music Career Organization,” a foundational course that is the first of its kind in any college or university music industry degree program.

 In addition to NAPO National and NAPO-Austin, Debbie is honored to be a Professional Member of the National Academy of Recording Arts and Sciences and a donor-member of the Health Alliance for Austin Musicians' Pearl Society.